 Product information includes recommended zones on plants web pages.
 Please treat hardiness zone ratings on perennials as a best guess, but only a guess.
 Many factors influence plant survivability: reliable snow cover, wind swept location, proximity of structures, and depth of soil, just to name a few.

-Is there a minimum amount for an order?
+Questions About Ordering - Is there a minimum amount for an order?

 No dollar minimum, any minimum number for individual plants noted per variety.